nimmneun/onesheet/README.md

 OneSheet is a simple **single sheet** excel/xlsx file writer for PHP 5.3+ / 7.0+ Install via ```composer require nimmneun/onesheet``` or just clone it.

-To control wheter a numeric value generated as a string or number field, simple typecast integers and doubles before adding the row to the sheet.
+To control wheter a numeric value is generated as a string or number field, simply typecast integers and doubles before adding the row to the sheet.

 ![Resulting OneSheet File in Excel](./tests/generated_xlsx_sample.png)